honeymelon-app/honeymelon/docs/guide/batch-processing.md

 Convert all files to the same format:

 1. Add all files to the queue
-2. Select the first job and choose a preset
+2. Select a preset per job as needed
-3. Apply the same preset to all jobs (manual for now)
-4. Start all conversions
+3. Start all conversions

 **Use Case**: Converting a folder of MKV files to MP4 for compatibility.